DaveThePianoDude/mapbox-spritesheet-bounding-boxes/README.md

 NOTE:

-On some systems you may need to issue this command at the terminal command line:
+On some systems you may need to issue this command at the terminal command line: or, better yet, to your .bashrc file.

 export QT_X11_NO_MITSHM=1